Maciej Lampe: Russia

 Lampe signed a one-year deal with the ULEB Cup (now called EuroCup) club Dynamo Saint Petersburg, however the team went bankrupt shortly thereafter.
 The bankrupt Dynamo squad was thrown out of the Russian Superleague A one day before the start of the season.
 Thus, Lampe moved to Khimki.
 In February 2008, Khimki beat CSKA Moscow in the Russian Cup final and Lampe was awarded the best player (MVP) of the cup final.
 He then signed a three-year contract extension with Khimki.

 Lampe returned to Russia in January 2010, signing with UNICS Kazan.
 He was voted the 2010–11 season's Russian PBL MVP for the regular season.

 Israel

 Lampe signed a one-year deal with an option for another season with the Israeli Super League club Maccabi Tel Aviv in July 2009.

 Spain

 In July 2011 he signed with Caja Laboral Vitoria for two seasons.
 In December 2012, Lampe was named the MVP of the month of December in the 2012–13 EuroLeague.

 In August 2013, he signed a three-year contract with FC Barcelona.
+Barcelona paid Baskonia 1.5 million euros for the transfer.